-We thus described the way how to glue source curves.
-To discuss the way how to glue maps (that is the part where nonlinear functional analysis enters) we first describe the way to define obstruction spaces.
-This part is mostly the same as the construction of the Kuranishi structure on the moduli space of pseudoholomorphic discs.
-(See \cite[Sections 17 and 18]{foootech}.)
+We thus described the way to glue source curves.
+To discuss the way to glue maps (that is the part where nonlinear functional analysis enters), we first describe the way to define obstruction spaces.
+This part is mostly the same as the construction of the Kuranishi structure on the moduli space of pseudo-holomorphic disks.
+(See \cite[Sections 17 and 18]{foootech}, \cite{fooo:const1,fooo:const2}.)
 We include its discussion here for completeness.